sanam2405/SoftwareEnergyCost/README.md

   |> yield(name: "last")
 ```

-Save the queries and reload the page.
+Save the queries in the respective gauges and reload the page.
 The gauges should update values in realtime.
 The auto-refresh option can be set to indefinite and 10s.

 5. Sample Outputs from _InfluxDB_ dashboard.
 All the reading are in _Watt_